New Heating Systems

 2. Your old system is so inefficient that a replacement would pay for itself in energy savings.

 Although boilers are less likely to fail than furnaces, they can also develop unsafe conditions.
-For example, in a boiler a low water level can result when the safety device called a low water fuel cut-off does not function properly.
+For example, in a boiler, a low water level can result when the safety device called a low water fuel cut-off does not function properly.
 This safety device is designed to shut down the boiler when there is a low water condition.
 If the low water fuel cut-off is faulty or missing, then the boiler will overheat and can be permanently damaged.

 Efficiency can be measured, however, and you should have your system tested when an annual inspection is performed.
-If your heating system is operating below 70% then new equipment is available with substantially higher efficiency.
+If your heating system is operating below 70%, new equipment is available with substantially higher efficiency.
 For example, a new 90% efficient furnace will save 22% of the fuel use of a 70% efficient furnace.

-If fuel oil is at $4.50 a gallon and you use 1000 per winter to heat your home then a 22% savings will translate into almost $1,000 in savings to heat your home per year.
+If fuel oil is at $4.50 a gallon and you use 1000 per winter to heat your home, then a 22% savings will translate into almost $1,000 in savings to heat your home per year.

 1. Complete an energy analysis of your home.